sAz-G/isac_fts/README.md

-# An implementation of "ISAC from the Sky: UAV Trajectory Design for Joint Communication and Target Localization"
+# Implementation of an optimization algorithm for Integrated Sensing and Communication (ISAC)

-This repository contains the implementation of "ISAC from the Sky: UAV Trajectory Design for Joint Communication and Target Localization".
+This repository contains a custom implementation of **_"ISAC from the Sky: UAV Trajectory Design for Joint Communication and Target Localization"_**.
+The implementation in this repository is based on [this paper](https://arxiv.org/abs/2207.02904).
+This repository is independent of the original paper.

 ## Installation

-To run the code, you will need to install the `cvx` toolbox.
+To run the code, you will need to install the [cvx](https://cvxr.com/cvx/) toolbox.

 ## Running the Code